aaronkyle/social-development/context/social-policy_ifi.md

 *[Strategy 2020](http://www.adb.org/documents/strategy-2020-working-asia-and-pacific-free-poverty)* is among the most recent examples of ADB development policy. *Strategy 2020* reaffirms ADB's vision of an Asia and Pacific free of poverty as well as its mission to help its developing member countries improve their living conditions and quality of life.
 To achieve these ends, *Strategy 2020* prioritizes three complementary development agendas: inclusive economic growth, environmentally sustainable growth, and regional integration.
 To better ensure that it is achieving the goals of Strategy 2020, ADB also developed a [results framework](http://www.adb.org/site/development-effectiveness/adb-results-framework) to facilitate progress assessments and evaluation of strategy efficacy.

-Earlier development policies of the Asian Development Bank include the 2003 *Policy on Gender and Development*  and the 2001 *Social Protection Strategy*.
+Earlier development policies of the Asian Development Bank that remain in effect are the 2003 *Policy on Gender and Development*  and the 2001 *Social Protection Strategy*.

 The 2003 *[Policy on Gender and Development](http://www.adb.org/documents/policy-gender-and-development)* (GAD) seeks to mainstream awareness of gender issues in order to promote gender equality and women’s empowerment across all ADB operations&mdash;from country partnership strategies to the design and implementation of gender-inclusive projects and programs.
 The GAD policy is a stand-alone instrument and regarded by ADB as a necessary component for realizing sustained economic growth, faster poverty reduction, and inclusive development.
 THe GAD policy's relevance and approach were confirmed by the 2002 Interim Progress Report on the Policy on GAD and 2006 GAD Policy Implementation Review.
 Gender issues are also addressed ADB’s long-term strategic framework&mdash;Strategy 2020&mdash;as one of the five [drivers of change]().
 The results framework measures the Bank's performance with regard to gender issues relative to quantiative targets, which are [tracked and reported annually]().

 The 2001 *[Social Protection Strategy](http://www.adb.org/Documents/Policies/Social_Protection/default.asp)* (SPS) is another such development policy framework.
 The SPS establishes the meaning of 'social protection' wtih ADB operations as a as a set of policies and programs designed to reduce poverty and vulnerability by promoting efficient labor markets, diminishing people's exposure to risks, and enhancing their capacity to protect themselves against hazards and interruption/loss of income.
 Priority interventions under this framework are those supporting social assistance and welfare services, including child protection and micro- and area-based schemes for poverty and vulnerability rediction; social insurance programs to cushion risks associated with unemployment, ill-health, disability, work-related injury and old age; and labor market policies and programs designed to generate employment, improve working conditions.

-**Current Development Policy Framework:**
+**Current Development Policy Framework (*selected*):**

 * *[Strategy 2020: Working for an Asia and Pacific Free of Poverty](http://www.adb.org/documents/strategy-2020-working-asia-and-pacific-free-poverty)* (Apr 2008) | [print](http://www.adb.org/sites/default/files/institutional-document/32121/strategy2020-print.pdf) | [board paper](http://www.adb.org/sites/default/files/institutional-document/32121/strategy2020-board-doc.pdf) | [brochure](http://www.adb.org/sites/default/files/institutional-document/32121/brochure-strategy2020.pdf)
     - [Midterm Review of Strategy 2020 Action Plan](http://www.adb.org/documents/midterm-review-strategy-2020-action-plan)